Henrietta Frances de Grey

-Henrietta Frances de Grey, Countess de Grey (22 June 1784 – 2 July 1848) was an Anglo-Irish political hostess and philanthropist.
+Henrietta Frances de Grey, Countess de Grey (née Cole; 22 June 1784 – 2 July 1848) was an Anglo-Irish political hostess and philanthropist.

 Early life and family

 Henrietta Frances de Grey was born Henrietta Frances Cole at Florence Court, County Fermanagh on 22 June 1784.
 She was the youngest of the ten children of William Cole, 1st Earl of Enniskillen, and his wife Anne, daughter of Galbraith Lowry-Corry.
 Her maternal uncle was Armar Lowry-Corry, 1st Earl Belmore.
 From her early letters, it appears that she was well educated.
 She attended the viceregal court at Dublin Castle from 1802.
 When her mother fell ill in 1802, her father placed her in charge of the household at Florence Court.
 She met Thomas Weddell de Grey in September 1803, who was "much struck by her".
 He proposed to her on 23 June 1805, and they were married on 20 July 1805 at the estate of Henry Luttrell, 2nd Earl of Carhampton, in Cobham, Surrey.
-They honeymooned at her husbands's homes at Putney and the Newby estate.
+They honeymooned at her husband's homes at Putney and the Newby estate.

 The couple were close, and it has been noted that their correspondence shows a strong mutual respect.
 They had five children, with only their eldest two daughters surviving to adulthood: